Day Trading Crypto for Beginners: Get started with Day Trading

 Trading volumes measure how much or how often assets are sold or traded within a specified time.
 Assets with higher trading volume have more activity and are therefore ideal for day trading.

-Picking the Best Crypto Exchanges for Day Trading
+Picking the Best Crypto Exchange for Day Trading

 The best crypto exchange to day trade Bitcoin or any other cryptocurrencies is one with a good reputation, security, trading volume, and liquidity.
 Because most exchanges in the crypto space are unregulated, it is essential to carefully select an exchange that is trustworthy and dependable.
 Phemex has all of these qualities and more.
 Though Phemex, users can day trade spot cryptocurrencies with zero fees or perpetual contracts with up to 100x leverage.